 One potential side effect of consuming cannabis not often mentioned is the growth of male breast tissue.

 Otherwise referred to by the medical term gynecomastia syndrome, or colloquially as man boobs, this condition can be psychologically traumatizing if it happens to you.

 The good news is that treatment is available, and it may not involve having to give up cannabis if that concern crossed your mind.

 Do you find yourself asking, “Where Can I Find Treatment for Gynecomastia Near Me?” – Schedule Now with the Gynecomastia Center of Los Angeles

 Contrary to popular belief, gynecomastia is not caused by an overabundance of fat.
-Male breasts are instead caused by fluctuating hormone levels.
+Fluctuating hormone levels may cause enlarged male breasts.
 Once these fluctuations are triggered, man boobs can result.

 We are all born with estrogen and testosterone.
 During puberty, boys get an influx of testosterone, which produces male features like deepening the voice, facial hair, and height.

 Females get a fluctuation of estrogen, which produces female characteristics like wide child-bearing hips, a higher voice, and breasts.

 When hormones fluctuate the other way, men can grow breasts, and women can grow facial hair, to use two examples.